csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - [RLPrompt: Optimizing Discrete Text Prompts with Reinforcement Learning](https://arxiv.org/abs/2205.12548) (deng...hu, 2022)
   - LM-BFF: Making Pre-trained Language Models Better Few-shot Learners ([gao et al. 2020](https://arxiv.org/abs/2012.15723)) - uses T5 to generate (i) template for the task (which might include a whole example or two) + (i) appropropriate label tokens in the vocabulary for the task (suffers from computationally intensive search + sub-optimal discrete space search)
   - [PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains](https://arxiv.org/abs/2102.12206) (ben-david, ..., reichart, 2022)
+  - tree-related
     - PromptBoosting: Black-Box Text Classification with Ten Forward Passes ([hou, ..., jacob andreas, ..., zhang, 2022](https://arxiv.org/abs/2212.09257)) - get a small pool of prompts, learn a verbalizer (final classification layer) for each, then ensemble them with AdaBoost on LLM output

       - people have studied many works on prompt ensembling (e.g. [lester et al. 2021](https://arxiv.org/abs/2104.08691))
+    - PRBOOST: Prompt-Based Rule Discovery and Boosting for Interactive Weakly-Supervised Learning ([zhang...zhang, 2022](https://arxiv.org/abs/2203.09735)) - iteratively (1) select high-error examples, (2) have human label them as rules, and (3) use boosting to train model on the new rules + ensemble
+      - typical rule generation
+        - Snuba ([Varma and Ré, 2018](https://pubmed.ncbi.nlm.nih.gov/31777681/)) generates heuristics based on a small labeled dataset with pre-defined rule types
+        - TALLOR ([Li et al. 2021a](https://arxiv.org/pdf/2107.02282.pdf)) & GLaRA ([Zhao et al. 2021](https://arxiv.org/pdf/2104.06230.pdf)) study rule expansion for NER problem based on lexical information and then select rules based on a hand-tuned threshold
+    - PTR: Prompt Tuning with Rules for Text Classification ([han et al. 2021](https://arxiv.org/abs/2105.11259)) -- use logic rules to construct prompts with sub-prompts for many-class text classification (prompt is constructed hierarchically, but only one call is made to the LLM for inference)
 - [Prefix-Tuning: Optimizing Continuous Prompts for Generation](https://arxiv.org/abs/2101.00190) (li & percy liang, 2021) -- optimizes in continuous space for language generation tasks
   - learn to map some parameters $\theta$ through and MLP to generate a starting hidden state $h_i$ -- never actually sends the prefix through the network
   - [Control Prefixes for Parameter-Efficient Text Generation](https://arxiv.org/abs/2110.08329) (clive, cao, & rei, 2022) - allow for adapting the prefix to each input example